Real tennis: Courts

 The service court is marked on the hazard side by a line called the service line approximately 7 yd from the back wall, and a line parallel to the main wall called the fault line.
 Often, the service court is painted a different colour to the rest of the floor.
 A series of lines called chase lines measuring distance from the back of the court on the service side and the service line on the hazard side towards the net.
 Courts in the United Kingdom, United States and Australia mark the distance in intervals yards from the back wall.
-The lines are numbered on the side walls up to 6 on the service side and 2 on the hazard side, with the seventh line corresponding to the last gallery and second gallery respectively.
+The lines are numbered on the side walls, up to 6 on the service side and 2 on the hazard side, with the seventh line corresponding to the last gallery and second gallery respectively.
 Subsequent lines correspond to the gallery openings up to first gallery.
 Often, the last gallery and second gallery lines on the service end are a different colour to the remainder of the lines to make them easier to identify.
 At Prested in Essex, the floor is painted in alternating green and blue colours in lieu of chase lines.
-In France, the lines are measured in pied du roi, numbering up to 14 on the service side and 4 on the hazard side.
+In France the lines are measured in pied du roi units, numbering up to 14 on the service side and 4 on the hazard side.

-As many courts were built before the introduction of electric lighting, most courts feature clerestory windows above the main and service walls.
+As many courts were built before the introduction of electric lighting, most courts have clerestory windows above the main and service walls.
 Typically, these areas are considered out of court, and are demarcated with an out of court line that extends around the top of the playing area.
-Often, the out of court area is not plastered like the playing area.
+Often the out of court area is not plastered like the playing area.
 Notable exceptions include Hobart, where the wall between the windows is considered in play, and Hyde Bridport, where the two windows at the ends of the court are still in play.
-Alternatively, some courts feature skylights in the roof of the building.
-All courts now feature artificial lighting, allowing play at all times of day.
-Some modern courts, such as Radley and Oratory do not feature windows at all, and are lit entirely artificially.
+Alternatively, some courts have skylights in the roof of the building.
+All courts now use artificial lighting, allowing play at all times of day.
+Some modern courts, such as Radley and Oratory, do not have windows at all, and are lit entirely artificially.
 Most courts have gabled roofs, with the ridge line along the length of the court.
-As such, each court has local rules as to whether balls hit over the beams are in or out of play.
+Each court has local rules as to whether balls hit over the beams are in or out of play.

-The court at Falkland Palace is the last remaining jeu quarré design which unlike jeu à dedans court lacks a tambour, a dedans and a dedans penthouse.
-Instead, it features an ais, a piece of wood on what would be the dedans wall adjacent to the service penthouse, and four lunes, openings in the walls high above what would be the dedans.
+The court at Falkland Palace is the last remaining jeu quarré design which, unlike jeu à dedans court, does not have a tambour, a dedans and a dedans penthouse.
+Instead, it has an ais, a piece of wood on what would be the dedans wall adjacent to the service penthouse, and four lunes, openings in the walls high above what would be the dedans.
 The court is the only existing, playable court in the world to not have a roof.